Dialectal Coverage And Generalization in Arabic Speech Recognition: Introduction

 In light of these challenges, we conduct various investigations aimed at understanding and enhancing the dialectal diversity and performance of Arabic ASR systems.
-We focus on three inquiries aimed at optimizing potential strategies for integrating dialectal variation into ASR systems.
+We focus on four inquiries aimed at optimizing potential strategies for integrating dialectal variation into ASR systems.
 First, we measure the impact of incorporating a broad collection of Arabic dialects during the model's pre-training phase.
 We hypothesize that a wider dialectal foundation could improve the model's performance across various dialects in the fine-tuning stage.
 Second, we quantify the comparative effectiveness of dialect-specific fine-tuning versus a more holistic, multi-dialectal fine-tuning strategy.
 The third question examines the model's capacity for zero-shot transfer to dialects not explicitly included in fine-tuning.
-Our key findings from experiments spanning over 12 Arabic dialects are: (1) pre-training with more data and wider dialectal coverage improves performance across most dialectal variants, including MSA, (2) multi-dialectal fine-tuning improves performance for low-resource dialects, but may not be optimal for high-resource dialects, and (3) multi-dialectal pre-training and fine-tuning has higher potential for zero-shot transfer to unseen dialects.

-Our pre-training checkpoints and joint models are trained exclusively on open-source data and will be released as open-source models.
+Finally, we evaluate the model on code-switched utterances, and examine the effect of multilingual pre-training and fine-tuning on both monolingual and code-switched datasets.
+Our key findings from experiments spanning over 17 variants of spoken Arabic are: (1) pre-training with more data and wider dialectal coverage improves performance across most dialectal variants, including MSA, (2) multi-dialectal fine-tuning improves performance for low-resource dialects, but may not be optimal for high-resource dialects, (3) multi-dialectal pre-training and fine-tuning has higher potential for zero-shot transfer to unseen dialects, and (4) multi-lingual pre-training and fine-tuning greatly boosts performance on code-switching, while negatively impacting monolingual performance due to language interference.
+Our pretraining checkpoints and joint models were trained exclusively on open-source data and are released as open-source, open-weights models.
+All scripts required to reproduce our results including model training, evaluation, and checkpoints, are publicly available~\footnote{\url{https://github.com/mbzuai-nlp/ArTST}}.